 - Message Deletion (ie effective use of disk and memory)

 For reliable message processing, the broker needs to correctly handle the case where a consumer fetches a message, then crashes before it completely processes that message; the “not completely processed” message should be made available to other consumers.
 Traditional message brokers implement something similar to database transaction-handling, where a message is “tentatively” handed out to a consumer as part of a “transaction” that the consumer then “commits” to indicate the message truly has been processed.
+If, instead, a message is “rolled back” then it should be made available to other readers of that topic, even though they may have already read messages later in the sequence.
 The implementation in many message-brokers is complex and slow, due to their overall design.

 Traditional message brokers keep unconsumed messages for an unlimited amount of time.
 They determine at the time the message is received who the valid subscribers are, and then track which of these subscribers have actually read the message.
 A message is finally “deletable” only when all of the subscribers valid at the time of message arrival have processed it.
 Tracking this is complex - particularly when the numbers of subscribers reaches into the thousands.

 There are many message broker implementations which are clusterable in that a set of broker instances can be run, and cooperate together.
 However usually each topic has an “owning node” which manages that topic, leading to potential scalability problems for topics with large numbers of messages.

 Kafka takes an unusual approach to two core concepts (topic partitioning and message retention) which results in much simpler solutions to all the above issues.

 One single feature of Kafka is responsible for most of its scalability: messages are published not to a topic but to a (topic, partition) pair.